agnwinds/python/docs/sphinx/source/developer/programmer_notes.rst

 External variables
 ==================

-Sirocco uses lots (and likely too many), what are properly know as  external variables.
+SIROCCO uses lots (and likely too many), what are properly know as  external variables.
 (In C, a global variable is a variable whose scope is all of the routines in a speciric file.
 An external varriable is one that is shared across multiple files.)